-Your Guide to the Best Free Online Sites to Sell Items in 2026
+Best Free Sites to Sell Items Online 2026 Guide

 I still remember the first time I sold a vintage coffee table online.
 I was ecstatic when the "Sold" notification popped up on my phone.
 The buyer paid $150, which felt like a fortune for something I’d rescued from a curbside pile.
 But my joy evaporated when I checked my bank account three days later.
 Between the final value fee, the payment processing fee, and the "promoted listing" fee I had accidentally clicked, I only pocketed about $118.